 The problem with back pain is that it may not become apparent until months after it was initially caused.
 It is imperative to seek medical treatment immediately after the accident to ensure that your injuries are accurately identified.

-If you were seriously injured after a car accident, contact our office at (888) 367-7160 for a free consultation.
+If you were seriously injured after a car accident and are wondering how much your car accident case may be worth, contact our office at (888) 367-7160 for a free consultation.
 Our attorneys have extensive experience working with parties who have suffered herniated discs and other back injuries due to an accident.
-Call our office now to discuss your legal options.
+Get in touch with our office now to discuss your legal options.